krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

-It's crucial to understand that regardless of the origin/source (S3 or Prerender), if the response isn't a 200 status code, we provide our own custom error page.
-This page is fetched on-the-fly by Axios, which sends a request to our website's 404 page.
+It's crucial to understand that regardless of the origin/source (S3 or Prerender), if the response isn't a 200 status code, here we provide our own custom error page.
+This page is fetched on-the-fly by Axios (the web-client), which sends a request to our website's 404 page.
 If you are following along with my previous article, I have get rid of the custom error page configuration from the CloudFront.
 See [here](https://github.com/krishanthisera/aws-static-hosting/commit/be22273ccbf8c3180e04108b705415d93a16d2fb?diff=unified)

 ## Wrapping it UP

-Wrapping up, we've explored how to use AWS CloudFront edge functions and S3 for our static hosting needs.
+We've discussed how to use AWS CloudFront edge functions and S3 for our static hosting needs.
 Our main goal?
 Boosting our site's SEO prowess.
 We broke down how web crawlers work, comparing it to the usual browser requests.
-Digging deeper, we uncovered the foundation of our solution.
+Digging deeper, we discuss the foundation of our solution.
 In short, this article offers a roadmap for those wanting to optimize their static sites using AWS tools.